 Everything in this syllabus is important.
 But let’s grab the REALLY important stuff first.

 REQUIRED TEXTS: These usually show up early in the syllabus.
 You MUST have these books OR know exactly how you can access them.
 HINT: if a reading says “SAKAI” next to it, the professor has posted it to your course’s Sakai site.
 If a reading doesn’t have this notation, YOU are responsible for making sure you have access to the reading, whether by purchasing the book or finding it in the library.
-Professors send their book lists to the library before each semester so that students can have access to them for three hours at a time—this is when a book is on “Reserve” at the library.
-The library also collects “e-reserves”, or electronic copies of required textbooks, that you can access online and read from home or from your favorite Durham coffee shop.
-Give it some thought: choose which books you want to invest in buying and which books you can check out at the library and scan chapters to send to yourself.
+Professors send their book lists to the library before each semester so that we can collect “e-reserves”, or electronic copies of required textbooks, that you can access online and read from home or from your favorite Durham coffee shop.
+Give it some thought: choose which books you want to invest in buying and which books you can find at the library.

-ASSIGNMENTS – DETAILS: Knowing you have a paper due in the first week of March and getting it on your calendar is a great first step.
+ASSIGNMENT DETAILS: Knowing you have a paper due in the first week of October and getting it on your calendar is a great first step.
 But as soon as you get it on the calendar, your whole brain is going to go, “Great!
-Let’s not worry about this until March 1.”
+Let’s not worry about this until October 1.”
 HOLD THAT THOUGHT.
 Flip through the rest of the syllabus and see if you can find a section that gives more detail on the expectations for each assignment.
 Flag this section with a Post-it note that will stick out the side of your syllabus so you can find it easily again when you start worrying about an assignment in earnest.
 But do yourself a favor and read it now, and think about how you can prepare: does the assignment ask you to review a book that’s not on the assigned readings list?
-Do some summary and analysis of the course readings up to this point in the semester?
-Make a plan for how you’re going to get that work done before the night before your assignment is due.
+Summarize and analyze the course readings up to this point in the semester?
+You should make a plan for how you’re going to get that work done before the night before your assignment is due.

 RHYTHM OF A WEEK: What does a normal week in this class look like?
 Find the CALENDAR OF ASSIGNED READINGS.
 Slowly skim through the first couple of weeks.
 About how many pages are you being asked to read to prepare for class?
 Do you need to write a summary of the readings, post a discussion question for Sakai, email your preceptor a reflection paragraph, or prepare some other response to each week’s readings?
 Figure out exactly how much work this class is going to be, and figure out when you’re going to do it.
 Reading is slow work!
 Try to find spaces in your schedule where you know you can read without being stressed about rushing off to your next thing.